ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 #### 2.3.2.2 Conflict: Goals vs Obstacles

 **Contests** in *QuestWorlds* don’t simply tell you how well you performed at a particular task: they tell you whether or not you overcame a **story obstacle**, which moves the story in a new direction.
-Unlike some other role-playing games, a **contest** in *QuestWorlds* does not resolve a task, it resolves the whole **story obstacle**.
+Unlike some other roleplaying games, a **contest** in *QuestWorlds* does not resolve a task, it resolves the whole **story obstacle**.

 If you need secret records which are stored in a vault within a government compound, your goal is to get the information - while the fact that it is secured against your access is a **story obstacle** you must overcome to attain that goal.
 Overcoming that **story obstacle** may involve many possible tasks, evading guards, lock-picking, forging credentials, etc. - but the **contest** doesn't address those individually.
 The **contest** is framed around the entire conflict against the **story obstacle** as a whole.

 In a fight, your **story obstacle** may be the opponents themselves, who you are fighting to capture or kill.
 Just as often you are seeking another goal and you might just as easily attain it by incapacitating or evading your foes.
 In this case, beating the enemy is a task, not the **story obstacle**.
-For example, if an **ally** has been accused of treason by the King, your goal could be to prove the **ally**'s innocence.
-The power of the King threatening your **ally** is an **story obstacle** to be overcome, and a trial by combat could be a **contest** to resolve the conflict with an **ability** like "Knight Errant."
+For example, if an **ally** has been accused of treason by the King, your goal could be to prove the **ally's** innocence.
+The power of the King threatening your **ally** is a **story obstacle** to be overcome, and a trial by combat could be a **contest** to resolve the conflict with an **ability** like "Knight Errant."

 In a court trial, your goal is likely a particular verdict, while the **story obstacle** might be the opposing lawyer, an unjust law, or even the justice system itself.
 In this case, jury selection, a closing argument, revelatory evidence, or legal procedural challenges are tasks, not the entire **story obstacle**.
 The overall conflict encompasses all those things.